gnikyt/Basic-Shopify-API/README.md

 The recommended way to install is [through composer](http://packagist.org).

-    $ composer require ohmybrew/basic-shopify-api
+    $ composer require osiset/basic-shopify-api

 ## Usage

-Add `use OhMyBrew\BasicShopifyAPI;` to your imports.
+Add `use Osiset\BasicShopifyAPI;` to your imports.

 ### Public API